contao/contao/UPGRADE.md

 ## Version 4.* to 4.10

-### Article CSS classes
+### CSS classes "first" and "last"

-The CSS classes "first" and "last" are no longer applied to articles.
+The CSS classes "first" and "last" are no longer applied to articles and content elements.
 Use CSS selectors instead.

 More information: https://github.com/contao/contao/issues/239